ahmedesam2333/Blog-App/README.md

 - Posts can be organized by categories and tags
 - Anyone can read posts; interactions (comments, likes) require authentication
 - Admins can moderate content and manage users
-- Image uploads supported for post covers and user avatars

 ---

 ## 🗃️ Database Design